 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments Credit Losses -Measurement of Credit Losses on Financial Instruments."
 ASU 2016-13 requires a financial asset (or group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected, which includes the Company's accounts receivable.
-This ASU is effective for the Company for reporting periods beginning after December 15, 2022.
-The Company does not anticipate this to be material, as the Company does not typically extend credit to its dealers or customers.
+This ASU was adopted by the Company for reporting periods beginning after December 15, 2022.